Arrival and Assembly

 When Should I Arrive For My Ceremony?

-We recommend arriving on campus 2 hours before your ceremony to allow enough time to park, pick-up your regalia and find your line-up location.
+We recommend arriving on campus two hours before your ceremony to allow enough time to park, pick-up your regalia and find your line-up location.

 All graduates must report to their line-up location NO LATER than the times listed below: